Dinhh-Chan/Quan-Ly-Thu-Vien/README.md

 If you want to create statistical charts from Apache Superset, first you must config to connect Apache Superset with Postgres which is running on docker-compose.
 #### There is how to connect Apache Superset to Postgres step by step
 - Go to localhost:8088 and login with admin user (admin:admin)
-- Click on setting and then click database connections
+- Click on setting and then click <strong>database connections <strong>
 -